w3c/wai-bcase/_business-case/index.md

 * Innovations like the typewriter, telephone, punch cards, text to speech, email, and voice controls originally meant as accomodations for disability, soon found wider application.
 * Problem solving for the constraints of disability anticipates temporarily disabling conditions such as noisy or too bright environments.

 Accessible design is by nature flexible, allowing content to be able to be faithfully rendered across a broad spectrum of devices, platforms, assistive technologies, and operating systems.
 A business with accessible web sites and applications can increase its market share by several million people with disabilities – a market that Fortune magazine estimates at $200&nbsp;billion per year in the United States alone.
-For more [examples and research about how accessibility drives innovation], read the companion article.
+For more examples and research about how accessibility drives innovation, read the companion article linked below.

-For companies that value innovation, accessibility is good business.
+[For companies that value innovation, accessibility is good business].

 ## It all adds up
 These brief summaries only scratch the surface of the many ways that accessible design and development support an organization’s ability to increase markets, minimize costs, avoid legal risk, and support innovation.
 Read the related articles for relevant research and case studies that provide more detailed information to help you make a the case within your own organziation that accessibility is simply good business.